xhuliokondakciu/InteractiveDataVisualization/README.md

 # DataVisualization

-This is the Master Thesis project of Xhulio Kondakciu.
 This application creates a dynamic interactive interface for displaying different set of charts and graphs.
 The purpose is to display, in an interactive way, data of Deep Neural Networks for time series.

 ## Getting Started